-Trey Fanjoy is an award-winning filmmaker and commercial director.
-She’s written and directed over 150 major record label music videos for some of the biggest names in the entertainment industry such as: Taylor Swift, Steven Tyler, Miranda Lambert, Paul McCartney, Dolly Parton, Keith Urban, Carrie Underwood, Blake Shelton, Reba McEntire, Little Big Town, George Strait, Loretta Lynn, Jack White and more.
-Fanjoy’s corporate clients include: Sony Music Entertainment, Universal Records, Warner Brothers Music, Disney, Capitol Records, Big Machine Label Group, Mattel, MasterClass and Interscope.
+Trey Fanjoy is an award-winning music video, commercial & feature film director, having written and directed over 150 major record label music videos for some of the biggest names in the entertainment industry (Taylor Swift, Steven Tyler, Miranda Lambert, Paul McCartney, Dolly Parton, Keith Urban, Carrie Underwood, Blake Shelton, Reba McEntire, Little Big Town, George Strait, Loretta Lynn, Jack White and more).
+Fanjoy’s corporate clients include: Sony Pictures, Sony Music Entertainment, Universal Records, Warner Brothers Music, Disney, Capitol Records, Big Machine Label Group, Mattel, Paramount, Build-A-Bear Entertainment, MasterClass and Interscope.

-In November 2020, Fanjoy won her third CMA (Country Music Association) Video Of The Year Award for her collaboration with Miranda Lambert on the Grammy nominated hit Bluebird.
-This was her 18th CMA nomination.
-Fanjoy is the most nominated director in the history of of the CMA.
-She was also the first woman to ever win this coveted award – having done so with Taylor Swift for the international hit Love Story.
-In addition to her record held with the CMA, she similarly holds the ACM (Academy of Country Music) record with sixteen ACM Video Of The Year nominations.
-Additionally, Fanjoy has received several Billboard Awards, as well as dozens of CMT (Country Music Television) awards and nominations including multiple Director of The Year titles by the network.
+Fanjoy is actively on the frontlines of paving the path for women in film as the most recognized director in the history of of the CMA (Country Music Association) with 18 nominations and 3 Video of The Year awards.
+She was also the first woman to ever win this coveted award with Taylor Swift for the international hit Love Story.
+She most recently captured her third CMA win with superstar and long-time collaborator, Miranda Lambert, for the smash Bluebird.
+Fanjoy also holds the ACM (Academy of Country Music) record with 16 ACM Video Of The Year nominations.
+Additionally, she has received several Billboard Awards, as well as dozens of CMT (Country Music Television) awards and nominations, including multiple Director of The Year titles by the network.